faboo/restsh/Readme.md

 For `http` and `https` requests, `path`, `query`, and `fragment` are combined with the `host` to create the URL to connect.

 The `response` section defines how to handle the service response.
 By default the full text of th response is returned as a string, but the `type` can be used to interpret the `json` as a restsh object instead.
 The `transform` section allows you to specify a restsh command whose result replaces the default response object as the call method's result.
 Similarly, the `error` section is a restsh command whose result, if `true`, causes the call method to throw an error rather than return a result.

+## Parameter Data Types

+The following type names map directly to types described above:

+* string
+* integer
+* float
+* boolean
+* array
+* object
+* function

+In addition, the following meta types meta-types can be used:

+* any
+  * Any value at all
+* number
+  * Either an integer or a float
+* collection
+  * Either an array or an object

+The array, collection, object, and function types may be specified with further descriptors in brackets, such as `array[integer]` to denote an array of integers.
+These descriptors are only informational and not currently enforced by the type checker.

 ## Text Templates